-Caltech Energy 10 (CE10) brings together key leaders in engineering, science, industry and government to provide a wide audience with information, data, and inspiration on why and how to reach a 50% reduction in the emission of global warming gases (GWG) over the next 10 years.
+Caltech Energy 10 (CE10) brings together key leaders in engineering, science, industry and government to provide a wide audience with information, data, and inspiration on why and how to reach a 50% reduction in the emission of global warming gases (GWG) within the decade.
 The energy ecosystem is highly complex, technically and socially, and the path for meeting this goal remains ill-defined.
 The solution will require fundamental changes in electricity generation, transportation, and commercial, industrial, and residential energy consumption.
 Join us for a deep dive into what the foremost leaders in this sphere are thinking.

 CE10 Public Program – A free series of live-streamed talks

 on June 14 and 15, 2022.